jione21/2025EmbeddedSystem/README.md

 # 2025EmbeddedSystem
-This GitHub repository is for submitting assignments for the embedded systems course. \n LED, button, buzzer, FND, text LCD, color LED, IMU, and temperature sensor are all integrated into a single library.
+This GitHub repository is for submitting assignments for the embedded systems course.<br/>
+LED, button, buzzer, FND, text LCD, color LED, IMU, and temperature sensor are all integrated into a single library.